cozygene/CellTypeSpecificMethylationAnalysis/README.md

 which will save the simulation data, results, and plots (in tiff format) in the provided directories

-Figure 2 and Supplementary Figures 1 and 9 evaluate the methods when a phenotype is affected by methlation, which can be replicated with
+Figure 2 and Supplementary Figures 1 and 9 evaluate the methods when a phenotype is affected by methlation, which can be reproduced with

 ```r
 parametric_simulations(data_dir, results_dir, plots_dir,